Forensic Science Group

 Met with organizations, such as the Wisconsin Innocence Project, to find ways to work collaboratively, and at no added cost to the SPD, through grants, awards, etc., to train staff attorneys on sophisticated types of DNA testing and/or other forensic issues

 Assisted staff attorneys with Daubert challenges, cross examination of expert witnesses at trial, discovery demands, and finding qualified experts.

-Forensic Science Practice Group Coordinator
+Forensic Science Practice Group Coordinators

-Vincent Rust is an Assistant State Public Defender and Forensic Practice Coordinator at the SPD.
-As a Forensic Practice Coordinator, Vincent provides consultation and trial assistance to attorneys regarding forensic issues, coordinates agency interaction with forensic experts, works with the SPD Training Division in providing forensic training for attorneys and investigators, and helps maintain the SPD Forensics website.
+Vincent Rust is an Assistant State Public Defender and Forensic Science Practice Coordinator at the SPD.
+As a Forensic Science Practice Coordinator, Vincent provides consultation and trial assistance to attorneys regarding forensic issues, coordinates agency interaction with forensic experts, works with the SPD Training Division in providing forensic training for attorneys and investigators, and helps maintain the SPD Forensics website.
 As an attorney and Asst.
 State Public Defender in LaCrosse County, Vincent represents clients in all types of criminal cases, from misdemeanor to intentional homicide cases, as well as Chapter 980 cases (Wisconsin's Sexually Violent Person Involuntary Commitment Law).

 Colleen Taylor is an Assistant State Public Defender and Forensic Science Practice Group Coordinator at the SPD in the Milwaukee Trial Office.
 Colleen represents clients in a variety of cases, but primarily sex offenses and homicides.
 She graduated in 2017 from Case Western Reserve with her JD, writing her note on transgender clients in prisons.
 In 2014 she graduated from Ohio University with her BA and MA in Political Science.